Newly-Released Video Shows 18-Year-Old Previewing Jump Before Skydiving Death

 LODI (CBS13) — For the first time we are seeing the heartbreaking video an 18-year-old recorded just minutes before his deadly skydiving jump at the Lodi Parachute Center in 2016.

-The video was released by his family’s attorney after a $40 million judgment against the owner of the Lodi skydiving business.READ MORE: 'Karma Will Get Ya': Woodland Police Catch Suspected Shoplifters In Stalled Getaway Car
+The video was released by his family’s attorney after a $40 million judgment against the owner of the Lodi skydiving business.READ MORE: North Highlands Dad Angry His Daughter Is Being Taught About Black Lives Matter

 The video shows Tyler Turner in an exchange with a man holding the camera.